Chris Godwin Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - So far this season, 20.1% of the 384 passes thrown by his team have gone Godwin's way.

-- With 17 targets in the red zone this season, Godwin has been on the receiving end of 24.3% of his team's 70 red zone pass attempts.
+- Godwin has seen the ball thrown his way 17 times in the red zone this season, 24.3% of his team's 70 red zone pass attempts.

-- The Buccaneers, who rank fifth in the NFL in points scored, have dropped back to pass 66.7% of the time while running the football 33.3% of the time.
+- The Buccaneers have thrown the ball in 66.7% of their plays from scrimmage this year while staying on the ground 33.3% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Giants.